PriyansMurarka/Follow-A-Tweet/README.md

 Follow-A-Tweet
 ==============

-This script allows you to follow particular tweets of interest.
+This script allows you to follow particular tweets of interest, even if you are not on twitter.

 AUTHOR: Priyans Murarka
 ======
+###How To:

+To use this script, you will need a tweet link.
+To obtain tweet link, click on the tweet you would want to follow.
+Click on the small option 'Details'.
+It will redirect you to the tweet's link.
+You can copy paste the address from the browser and use the same.

 ###Usage:

     $ sh follow-a-tweet.sh https://twitter.com/priyansm/status/371531619103805440 20m